LeiMa0324/Hamlet/README.md

 Output
 ----

- outputs are under ~/output/"dataset", file name is in EXP_[X]_[method].csv form. the output stores the latency, memory, throughput for each model in an experiment. the output path is generated automatically if it doesn't exist.
+ Outputs are under ~/output/"dataset", file name is in EXP_[X]_[method].csv form.
+ The output stores the latency, memory, throughput for each model in an experiment.
+ The output path is generated automatically if it doesn't exist.

 EXECUTION